-- Imatinib (brand name Gleevec) is approved for the treatment of chronic myeloid leukemia and Gastrointestinal Stromal Tumors (GIST).
+- Gleevec (Imatinib) is approved for the treatment of chronic myeloid leukemia and Gastrointestinal Stromal Tumors (GIST).
 Tumor shrinkage has been reported in melanoma patients with KIT mutations and multiple Phase II trials are currently testing imatinib alone or in combination with chemotherapy for this group of patients.

-- Nilotinib (brand name Tasigna) is approved for the treatment of chronic myeloid leukemia and is currently being tested in melanoma patients with KIT mutations.
+- Tasigna (Nilotinib) is approved for the treatment of chronic myeloid leukemia and is currently being tested in melanoma patients with KIT mutations.

-- Dasatinib (brand name Sprycel) is approved for chronic myeloid leukemia and is being tested in multiple Phase II trials for melanoma patients with KIT mutations.
+- Sprycel (Dasatinib) is approved for chronic myeloid leukemia and is being tested in multiple Phase II trials for melanoma patients with KIT mutations.

 Several other pathways and targets are currently being explored in melanoma.
 The following is a list of some targets for which drugs are being tested in early phase clinical trials: CDK2, CDK4, and ERBB4.